Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-assess sociological perspectives upon the notion of `homeż: 1explore interdisciplinary approaches to ideas of home, including but not limited to anthropology, cultural geography, social psychology, philosophy, political theory, cultural studies: 1unpack the notion of home, reflecting on concepts such as household, taste/status, nation/locality, belonging, dwelling, comfort/discomfort, 'stuff', representations/narratives and security: 1describe and debate the strengths and weaknesses of interdisciplinary research on ideas of home: 1apply central concepts in the literature to different cultural narratives/texts, 'real world' and professional contexts of home: 1develop knowledge of a particular sub-field of the literature in order to apply this to an example from wider culture, policy, practice or further research problem: 1
+assess sociological perspectives upon the notion of `homeż: 1explore interdisciplinary approaches to ideas of home, including but not limited to anthropology, cultural geography, social psychology, philosophy, political theory, cultural studies: 1unpack the notion of home, reflecting on concepts such as household, taste/status, nation/locality, belonging, dwelling, comfort/discomfort, 'stuff', representations/narratives and security: 1describe some of the strengths and weaknesses of interdisciplinary research on ideas of home in accessible language intended for a public, specialist and/or policy audience: 1apply some of the central concepts in the academic literature to one of the following, focusing on a key topic: different cultural narratives/texts; 'real world' and public/specialist/professional/policy contexts; and/or significant concerns/examples of belonging/home.: 1present a policy-type briefing using professional standards to include: appropriate and consistent formatting/style/layout; reporting structure to include executive summary/recommendations as well as review of academic literature and focused case study.: 1

-22 hours contact - 11 lectures / 11 tutorials40 hours tutorial preparation/reading28 hours independent study/asynchronous engagement60 hours assessment preparation
+Active: 22 hours contact - 11 lectures / 11 tutorials4 hours supervised study/guidance sessions12 hours structured online activity6 hours collaborative online discussionIndependent:48 hours reading for seminar discussion18 hours background reading40 hours assessment preparation

 Description of Module Assessment